volodymyrprokopyuk/kotlin-sdp/README.md

 - [**Dependency injection**](src/main/kotlin/org/vld/sdp/creational/DependencyInjection.kt)
 [(usage)](src/test/kotlin/org/vld/sdp/creational/DependencyInjectionTest.kt)<br/>
 **What**.
-A class (client) accepts through an interface the objects (services/dependencies) the class requires from an injector instead of creating the objects directly<br/>
+A class (client) accepts through an interface objects (services/dependencies) the class requires from an injector instead of creating the objects directly<br/>
 **How**.
 The `Injector` passes the `Service` object to the `Client` class via the `Service` interface by the inversion of control. `Injector` decouples the `Client` from creating the `Service` object directly.
 The `Injector` creates the `Service` object and